nhachem/stitchr/README.md

 * Pending Features and Fixes

     * Full crawler/module to enable auto registration of self-describing files and jdbc sources.
 We currently support only JDBC
-    * Formalize the basic metadata schema and document it.
+    * Formalize the metadata schema and document it.
     * Adding support for other containers/formats, such as sftp, fixed-length-delimited files, spreadsheets, etc...
     * Add non-sql functions that are "stitched" in the computation/derivation graph